Chronology of the ancient Near East: Underlying issues

-The translation of cuneiform documents is quite difficult, especially for damaged source material.
+The translation of cuneiform documents is difficult, especially for damaged source material.
 Additionally, our knowledge of the underlying languages, like Akkadian and Sumerian, has evolved over time, so a translation done now may be quite different from one done in AD 1900: there can be honest disagreement over what a document says.
 Worse, the majority of archaeological finds have not yet been published, much less translated.
 Those held in private collections may never be.